 Mathematics

 At East Claydon Church of England School, we strive to help our children master Mathematics and have embedded our mastery approach in all classes.
+To ensure that we remain up-to-date with new developments, we work closely with The Maths Hub.
+Through this, it allows us to reflect, develop and improve our practice regularly.

 What does this mean for your child?

 Maths is a vital life skill that is needed in everyday life and we aim to equip our children for lifelong mathematical security.
 To help each child develop a deep level of understanding, they are challenged and encouraged to apply their learning in real-life, purposeful ways.
 Every lesson sees all children having these opportunities to explore Maths and challenge their thinking.
+We use a wide range of resources in all year groups to allow children to manipulate resources to embed learning for the long-term.
+Additionally, we vary the representations the children see.
+We use a wide array of pictorial images to support learning alongside the abstract methods.

 Daily fluency building occurs to develop times table knowledge, number facts, bonds, doubling, halving etc… This happens through a variety of songs, dances and games.
 This fluency enables children to access more challenging problems as less time is needed to solve rapid-fire-type problems.

 Maths can have a real negative stigma of being something that you either ‘can’ or ‘can’t’ do.
 However, at East Claydon we believe that ALL children can master Mathematics and can develop their thinking through intelligent practice and daily challenge – all children are given so many ways to access new concepts that they will find a way that is meaningful to them.
 It is true that some children find some areas more challenging but with our ‘Keep Up Not Catch Up’ interventions and pre-teaching, no child is left behind.
-We mark work over the lunch break and we offer additional 1:1 sessions in the afternoons to help overcome misconceptions and to ensure that everyone feels confident to tackle the next day’s challenges.
+We mark work during the lesson and we offer additional 1:1 sessions in the afternoons to help overcome misconceptions and to ensure that everyone feels confident to tackle the next day’s challenges.

 Mixed age planning